-SPTRFA membership is mandatory upon employment in any position requiring a license issued by the MN Department of Education for employment with Saint Paul Public Schools (SPPS), St. Paul College (SPC) - if you were first employed prior to July 1, 1995, or St. Paul Charter Schools - from July 1, 1995 through June 30, 2002.
+SPTRFA membership is mandatory upon employment in any position requiring a license issued by the MN Professional Educator Licensing and Standards Board for employment with Saint Paul Public Schools (SPPS), St. Paul College (SPC) - if you were first employed prior to July 1, 1995, or St. Paul Charter Schools - from July 1, 1995 through June 30, 2002.
 Hereinafter collectively referred to as "Saint Paul Schools."